BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

 objectives:
 - objective: "To develop lessons in computing that engage learners according to pedagogical best practices"
-- objective: "To design educational activites that leverage the unique opportunities for collaboration in a computing classroom"
+- objective: "To design educational activities that leverage the unique opportunities for collaboration in a computing classroom"
 - objective: "To engage learners across a diverse set of learning needs"
 - objective: "To construct and maintain an equitible and inclusive computing classroom environment"
 - objective: "To employ multiple modalities and pathways to computing, including kinesthetics, design thinking, and effective group collaboration"